Today – the 31st of January – is statistically the most popular day to quit your job, according to a UK research project.

 Humans have a limited capacity or “bandwidth” for grinding it out before they hit a wall.
 Or more colloquially, there’s only so much shit you can take before you want to left-right-goodnight anyone that makes eye contact.
 Keeping that in mind, it’s always worth considering rest days, even if it requires dipping into your annual leave balance.

-Putt a few holes on the green, lounge at the beach, sit in a pub - whatever your form of relaxation, hit it hard with a clear separation between work and play.
-And if you want a primo suggestion, follow the link here.
+Putt a few holes on the green, lounge at the beach, sit in a pub – whatever your form of relaxation, hit it hard with a clear separation between work and play.

 But if all else fails…

 At the end of the day, there are only so many hours you truly have to yourself in this life.
 Meaning if it ever truly reaches a breaking point, it’s best to look for the door.
 And even the Doc is inclined to agree on this point.

 “If someone is incredibly unhappy and it’s impacting on their mental health and their wellbeing, then quitting might be the answer.”